 Warbler Press is a New York-based independent publisher.
 We collaborate with authors to publish new books for a general audience based on ideas that matter.

-Warbler Classics, an imprint of Warbler Press, publishes handsomely designed masterpieces with important, entertaining, relevant new material.
+Warbler Classics, an imprint of Warbler Press, publishes handsomely designed masterpieces with important, entertaining, relevant new material for 21st-century readers.

 PUBLISHER AND EDITOR-IN-CHIEF

 Mary Bahr launched Warbler Press in 2019 based on a commitment to treat each book as a co-venture with authors.

 Mary is a veteran publishing professional with experience at major New York houses.
 She graduated from the University of California, Berkeley, with a BA in English literature and completed all course work for a master’s degree in Creative Writing at the New School in New York City.
 She held Publicity Directorships at the University of California Press and a Simon & Schuster imprint.
 In that capacity she designed and executed publicity campaigns for best-selling titles, nonfiction narratives, and memoirs.